cybardev/nix-dotfiles/README.md

 ### Installation

 > [!WARNING]
 > The installation scripts use `sudo`.
-Please **read the scripts** _before running_ to ensure you understand what they're doing and acknowledge that you trust them.
+Please **read the scripts and included comments** _before running_ to ensure you understand what they're doing and acknowledge that you trust them.
 Else, manually run the commands or install otherwise **at your own risk**.

 #### NixOS